xvan-ham/ft_services/README.md

 ```sh
 kubectl get ingress
 ```
-You will see the name of the ingress and that the HOSTS value is **\*** which means it is listening to ALL.
+You will see the name of the ingress and that the HOSTS value is **"\*i"** which means it is listening to ALL.

 Get the minikube IP using: